cpp-linter/cpp-linter-action/README.md

   - **Description**: Comma-separated list of globs with optional '-' prefix.
 Globs are processed in order of appearance in the list.
 Globs without '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
 This option's value is appended to the value of the 'Checks' option in a .clang-tidy file (if any).
   - Default: 'boost-\*,bugprone-\*,performance-\*,readability-\*,portability-\*,modernize-\*,clang-analyzer-\*,cppcoreguidelines-\*'
 - `repo-root`
   - **Description**: The relative path to the repository root directory.
-This path is relative to path designated by the runner's GITHUB_WORKSPACE environment variable.
+This path is relative to the path designated as the runner's GITHUB_WORKSPACE environment variable.
   - Default: '.'
 - `version`
   - **Description**: The desired version of the clang tools to use.
-Accepted options are strings which can be 6.0, 7, 8, 9, 10, 11, 12.
+Accepted options are strings which can be 6.0, 7, 8, 9, 10, 11, or 12.
   - Default: '10'
 - `verbosity`
   - **Description**: This controls the action's verbosity in the workflow's logs.
 Supported options are defined by the python logging library's log levels.
 This option does not affect the verbosity of resulting comments or annotations.